Five Chinese ships in Bering Sea as Obama visits Alaska

 Shorter shipping routes across the Arctic Ocean would save Chinese companies time and money.

-It was not clear whether the presence of the Chinese ships was timed to coincide with Obama's visit or if it followed a recent Chinese-Russian navy exercise.

-While the world's two largest economies have important mutual interests, like trying to rein in North Korea's nuclear program, disagreements exist between them including over China's claims in the South China Sea.
+While the world's two largest economies have important mutual interests, like trying to rein in North Korea's nuclear programme, disagreements exist between them including over China's claims in the South China Sea.

 China's military buildup, which includes developing stealth fighters and anti-satellite missiles, has unnerved the Asia-Pacific region and Washington, especially since President Xi Jinping took office in 2013 and started taking a tougher line on maritime territorial disputes.

-Xi is expected to spend about a week in the United States during the second half of September.
-(Reporting by Phil Stewart; Additional reporting by Roberta Rampton; Editing by Toni Reinhold)
+(Reporting by Phil Stewart; Additional reporting by Roberta Rampton in Kotzebue, Alaska, and Ben Blanchard in Beijing; Editing by Toni Reinhold and Nick Macfie)